-Top 6 Places on Where to See the Redwoods near San Francisco
+Top 6 Places to See the Redwoods Near San Francisco

 Plan a day trip to see some of the tallest trees in the world!
 These are our top picks for the best redwoods near San Francisco that you need to visit.